Indonesia Australia Partnership in Environmental Governance brief

-The Multi-Door Approach (MDA) activity aims to strengthen law enforcement – inquiry, investigation and prosecution – of forestry and other environment-related crimes.
-The activity provides technical support and capacity building activities to institutionalise MDA in relevant agencies, including establishing an MDA Secretariat at MoEF, and coordinate law enforcement and processing of priority cases.
+The Multi-Door Approach (MDA) activity focused on strengthening law enforcement – inquiry, investigation and prosecution – of forestry and other environment-related crimes.
+The activity provided technical support and capacity building activities to institutionalise MDA in relevant agencies, including establishing an MDA Secretariat at MoEF, and coordinate law enforcement and processing of priority cases.

-UNDP is working closely with MoEF’s Directorate General of Law Enforcement, and the Attorney General Office.
-UNDP will also coordinate with other relevant agencies such as the Corruption Eradication Commission (Komisi Pemberantasan Korupsi/KPK), and the Indonesian Financial Transaction Reports and Analysis Centre (Pusat Pelaporan dan Analisis Transaksi Keuangan/PPATK).
+UNDP worked closely with MoEF’s Directorate General of Law Enforcement, and the Attorney General Office.
+UNDP also coordinated with other relevant agencies such as the Corruption Eradication Commission (Komisi Pemberantasan Korupsi/KPK), and the Indonesian Financial Transaction Reports and Analysis Centre (Pusat Pelaporan dan Analisis Transaksi Keuangan/PPATK).

 Improving Indonesia’s Measurement, Reporting and Verification System

-Delivered through Australia’s Department of Environment and Energy (DoEE)
+Delivered through Australia’s Department of Industry, Science, Energy and Resources (DISER)

-This activity aims to support GoI’s implementation and continuous improvement of its GHG Measurement, Reporting and Verification (MRV) system, ensuring robustness of Indonesia’s emissions reporting to the UNFCCC.
-It will do so by extending technical assistance and capacity building activities to improve data quality (availability, clarity, accuracy, completeness, comprehensiveness) on emissions from the land sector, as well as to develop a framework for inter-agency collaboration on data collection and reporting.
-DoEE will ensure that the support extended complements other MRV-related initiatives, and the results can be integrated in the National Registry System.
+This activity supported GoI’s implementation and continuous improvement of its GHG Measurement, Reporting and Verification (MRV) system, ensuring robustness of Indonesia’s emissions reporting to the UNFCCC.
+It extended technical assistance and capacity building activities to improve data quality (availability, clarity, accuracy, completeness, comprehensiveness) on emissions from the land sector, as well as to develop a framework for inter-agency collaboration on data collection and reporting.
+DISER helped to ensure that the support extended complements other MRV-related initiatives, and the results can be integrated in the National Registry System.

-DoEE is working closely with the MoEF’s Research, Development and Innovation Agency (Badan Penelitian, Pengembangan dan Inovasi/BLI).
-DoEE is also leveraging and using its networks of partnerships and involvement with other global MRV programmes such as the World Bank’s Forest Carbon Partnership Facility and the Global Forest Observations Initiative.
+DISER worked closely with the MoEF’s Research, Development and Innovation Agency (Badan Penelitian, Pengembangan dan Inovasi/BLI).
+DISER also leveraged and utilised its networks of partnerships and involvement with other global MRV programmes such as the World Bank’s Forest Carbon Partnership Facility and the Global Forest Observations Initiative.